No soldier photo found.

 FROM FAMILY NOTES:

-Served in France & Germany.
-Germany not found in military records.
+He served in France & Germany.
+(Germany not found in military records.)

-Attended the Canadian Corps School of Scouting and Sniping 22 March, 1918.
+Morden attended the Canadian Corps School of Scouting and Sniping on the 22 March, 1918.
 Here he was commended on being “good at judging distance, an expert shot, a good scout, and a useful man in the Intelligence section.
 Signed by Captain Armstrong and the Commandant Major McPherson of the school.

 ADDITIONAL INFORMATION